Trying to achieve a perfect V-shaped body? Don’t forget the importance of your traps by incorporating dumbbell shrugs.

 Dumbbell shrug muscles worked

-The dumbbell shrug is an isolation move which targets the trapezius muscle in the upper back (traps).
+The dumbbell shrug is an isolation move that targets the trapezius muscle in the upper back (traps).
 These muscles are responsible for controlling the movement of your upper back, neck, and shoulder blades.

 The erector spinae (the muscle on either side of your spine which stretches from your tailbone to your neck) will also get in on the action, acting as a stabilisation muscle – an important factor in developing a well-balanced back – both in terms of strength and mass.